 Don’t forget to read: Properties and Benefits of Onions

 When the hair cannot reach the surface, it’s tempting to try and pull it out.
-This can be dangerous because when not done correctly, it can lead to an infection or other problems that will later leave scars.
+This can be dangerous because when not done correctly, it can lead to an infection or other problems can leave scars.

-If for some reason you have used tweezers and are worried about an infection, use glycolic acid to disinfect and heal the pore.
+If for some reason you’re using tweezers and are worried about an infection, use glycolic acid to disinfect and heal the pore.
 If it does become infected, see a dermatologist as soon as possible.

 Use acne medication

 In general, ingrown hairs are similar to acne, especially when they are filled with pus.
 Another method to treat them is by applying acne medications like benzoyl peroxide or salicylic acid.